By Jeff Albrecht, CPA, CSEP

 - Continue making annual gifts of $15,000 to children and grandchildren.

 - Medical gifts and tuition gifts do not count against your lifetime exemption or the annual exclusion.
 Pay the provider directly for medical and education bills for your family.

 A recent article in Bloomberg Law News, in an interview with UBS Group AG stated, “…the almost $4 trillion that Biden’s tax regime would raise [over 10 years] is much less than the new federal spending – estimated by the Wall Street Journal at $7 trillion-plus – he’s proposed in the next 10 years.”

 The article goes on to suggest the economic stimulus from this extra spending will profit those most impacted by the tax changes and would make up for the higher taxes they will have to pay – an interesting spin to the tax debate.

 Gather the financial information for yourself and your clients to determine what tax strategies to consider.
 Being prepared to move fast after the election may be the best strategy.

-Jeff Albrecht is the managing partner at Sol Schwartz & Associates, which is celebrating the firm’s 40th anniversary in 2020.
+Jeff Albrecht is the managing partner at Sol Schwartz & Associates, which celebrated the firm’s 40th anniversary in 2020.
 He has been a certified public accountant since 1980 and is involved in all areas the firm’s tax practice, including individuals, corporations and partnerships.
 His client roster includes restaurants, wildlife management, ranching, legal and medical practices and all areas of real estate.
 He also has worked extensively in trust income taxation, asset protection, succession and estate planning, like-kind exchanges, entity planning, business sales and acquisitions, depreciation analysis, gift planning and charitable foundations.
 Jeff Albrecht may be reached at 210.384.8000 ext.
 113, or email@example.com.